llaske/sugarizer/docs/tutorial/VueJS/step6.md

 That's all we need to create a shared activity and let it appear on the Neighborhood view of other users.
 We have now to handle what happens when a user clicks on the Join menu.
 In that case, your activity is automatically open by Sugarizer with a specific parameter in the environment.
 Another situation where component makes the life easier, it handles the existence of this parameter (`shareId`) and automatically intializes the presence object.

 There are 2 important events that you need to handle from the `SugarPresence` instance: `data-received` and `user-changed`.
-We will create 2 methods to handle these events:
+We will create 2 methods in `js/activity.js` to handle these events:
 ```js
 onNetworkDataReceived(msg) {
 	// Handles the data-received event